 3. Talk to your customers and potential customers

 Your brand is always changing.
-Therefore, getting regular feedback from your customers is essential in keeping it healthy, alive, and effective.
+Therefore, getting regular customer feedback is essential in keeping it healthy, alive, and effective.

-Though examining your brand’s online presence is a key element of a brand audit, it’s a mistake to rely on it exclusively when investigating customer perceptions of your brand.
+Though examining your brand’s online presence is a key element of a brand audit, relying on it exclusively when investigating customer perceptions of your brand is a mistake.
 Questioning your customers directly can give you powerful information about their thoughts and feelings.

 Some effective questions to ask include: